Miantonomoh: Biography

-He was a nephew of the Narragansett grand sachem, Canonicus (died 1647), with whom he associated in the government of the tribe, and whom he succeeded in 1636.
-Miantonomoh seems to have been friendly to the English colonists of Massachusetts, Rhode Island, and Connecticut, though he was accused of being treacherous.
+He was a nephew of the Narragansett grand Sachem, Canonicus (died 1647), with whom he associated in the government of the tribe, and whom he succeeded in 1636.
+Miantonomoh seemed to have been friendly to the English colonists of Massachusetts, Rhode Island, and Connecticut, though he was accused of being treacherous.
 In 1632 Miantonomoh and his wife Wawaloam traveled to Boston to visit with Governor John Winthrop.

-In 1636, when under suspicion, Miantonomoh went to Boston to prove his loyalty to the colonists and deny allegations of infidelity.
-In the following year, during the Pequot War, he permitted John Mason to lead his Connecticut expedition against the Pequot Indians through Narragansett country.
+In 1636, when under suspicion, Miantonomoh went to Boston to prove his loyalty to the English colonists and deny allegations of infidelity.
+In the following year, during the Pequot War, he permitted John Mason to lead his Connecticut expedition against the Pequot American Indians through the Narragansett country.
 The Pequot were defeated in this war.
-In 1638, he signed for the Narragansett the tripartite treaty between that tribe, the Connecticut colonists and the Mohegan Indians, which provided for a perpetual peace between the parties, and Miantonomoh was given control over eighty of the two hundred Pequot.
+In 1638, he signed for the Narragansett the tripartite treaty between that tribe, the Connecticut colonists and the Mohegan American Indians, which provided for a perpetual peace between the parties, and Miantonomoh was given control over eighty of the two hundred Pequot.
 However, conflict continued with the Mohegans over control of the Pequot people and land.
-Miantonomoh tried to organize other tribes throughout the New England region in a union against the colonists.
+Miantonomoh tried to organize other tribes throughout the New England region in a union against the white colonists.
+Miantonomoh stressed pan-Indian unity and advocated for fighting colonial encroachment and killing settlers, whether men, women, or children.
+He argued that Indians could then eat cows until deer populations rebounded.

+“Our fathers had plenty of deer and skins, our plains were full of deer, as also our woods, and of turkies, and our coves full of fish and fowl.
+But these English having gotten our land, they with scythes cut down the grass, and with axes fell the trees; their cows and horses eat the grass, and their hogs spoil our clam banks, and we shall be starved."